Melissani Cave: Information

 In Greek mythology, Melissani was the Cave of the Nymphs.
 It features a lake surrounded with trees and forest, and is located east of the mountains of Evmorfia and Agia Dynati.
 Tourism is common.

 The lake's bottom is covered with stones.
 Plants grow at the opening of the cave.
 The color of the stone near the opening is stucco to honey-like brown.

-The cave was rediscovered in 1951 by Giannis Petrocheilos.
+The cave was rediscovered in 1951.

 Hydrogeology

 Melissani cave is a typical feature of karst environment in coastal carbonate aquifer.
 It forms a kind of cenote, as described in the Yucatán peninsula (Mexico).
 The vertical shaft gives access to the water table (where you can do a round trip on a small boat).
 This groundwater is brackish, mixing between fresh water recharge inland and sea water intruded in depth in the island.
 Huge karst conduits have been explored by speleo-divers.
 The bay of Sami has many cenotes, with impressive shafts, that have been inventoried in a GIS Database [see external links].
 The brackish water flowing through the cenotes outflows along the sea shore, forming brackish coastal and submarine springs.
 The groundwater of Melissani cave outflows at the "Fridi" beach.
 This brackish water is part of a famous hydrogeological phenomena : seawater is sucked in the west part of the island of Kefalonia, near Argostoli, and expelled in the bay of Sami.
 In Argostoli, the seawater flows into sinkholes, named katavothres, where water mill turns.